 Your hair transplant is a long procedure.
 The hair strip must be cut into individual follicles or little clusters of 2 or 3 hairs.

-Experienced technicians able to achieve this working precisely with microscopes.
-Your procedure is relatively pain free as you are given local anaesthetic and if necessary a mild sedation.
+You are comfortable during your procedure as you are given local anaesthetic and if necessary a mild sedation.

 First the hair grafts are carefully extracted and separated into individual follicles or groups of 2 or 3 hairs, called follicular units.